mcdemarco/the-new-kitchen-cookbook/poultry/turkeyChili.md

 I've seen instant pot recipes that recommended adding the beans after pressure cooking and sauteing them to temperature.

-The bean guy has a nice veggie-free recipe
+The bean guy's recipe (linked above) is nicely veggie-free, but much heavier on the beans.